webino/diffhtml-jquery/README.md

 # jQuery wrapper for diffDOM

-- diffhtml.jquery.js

-Update elements HTML via diffing.
+Updates the elements HTML by diffing.

-## Requirements
+## Dependencies

 - [jQuery](https://jquery.com)